 1. The Short-Nose Saddle

 Pioneered by brands like Specialized, the short-nose saddle looks like someone lopped off the front third.
-This isn't a design flaw; it's the whole point.
-By removing excess material, these saddles prevent you from putting pressure on sensitive perineal tissues when you slide forward into an aggressive riding position.
-What was once a triathlon secret is now mainstream for good reason.
+That's not a flaw; it's the point.
+By removing excess material, these saddles prevent pressure on sensitive perineal tissues when you slide forward into an aggressive riding position.
+What was once a triathlon secret is now mainstream.

 2. The Noseless Wonder

-Companies like ISM took the concept even further, creating saddles with a split, virtually noseless front.
-Originally developed for police bike patrols who logged all-day shifts, these designs eliminate perineal pressure entirely.
-While they offer less positional freedom, they are the gold standard for riders who prioritize blood flow above all else, particularly triathletes in the aero position.
+Companies like ISM took the concept further, creating saddles with a split, virtually noseless front.
+Originally developed for police bike patrols logging all-day shifts, these designs eliminate perineal pressure entirely.
+They offer less positional freedom but are the gold standard for riders who prioritize blood flow above all else—especially triathletes in the aero position.

 3. The Adjustable Solution